openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 @sphinxdirective

-Introduction
-############

 The Automatic Batching Execution mode (or Auto-batching for short) performs automatic batching on-the-fly to improve device utilization by grouping inference requests together, with no programming effort from the user.
 With Automatic Batching, gathering the input and scattering the output from the individual inference requests required for the batch happen transparently, without affecting the application code.
-AUTO Batching can be used **directly as a device**, and as **an option for to CPU/GPU/VPU plugins** by means of configuration/hint.
+Auto Batching can be used **directly as a virtual device** or as an **option for inference on CPU/GPU/VPU** (by means of configuration/hint).

-This article provides a preview of the new Automatic Batching function, including how it works, its configurations, and testing performance.
+This article provides a preview of the Automatic Batching function, including how it works, its configurations, and testing performance.

-Automatic Batching as an explicit plugin
+Automatic Batching as an explicit device
 ++++++++++++++++++++++++++++++++++++++++

-The below examples show how AUTO Batching can be used in the form of plugin that the user can apply to perform inference directly:
+The below examples show how AUTO Batching can be used in the form of device that the user can apply to perform inference directly:

 .. code-block:: sh